WHO WE ARE

 Do that four times a year and witness how $40,000 can improve the lives of our neighbours when placed in the hands of deserving grass-roots agencies working to serve the local community.

 In 2013, Paula Huntley of Kentville founded the 100 Women Who Care Annapolis Valley.
-This group met quarterly, although we no longer have records of the chosen recipients before 2017.
+This group met quarterly, although we have no records of the chosen recipients before 2017.
 In 2017, Paula stepped down as Chair and Steph Sedgwick became a Chair with Dora Dorman.
 In 2018, Sara White volunteered as Co-Chair with Steph, and then in 2020 Kathy Whitewood also joined as Charity Liaison.

 Meeting #13 – Feb 22, 2017